SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

       }

       //****************************************************************************************
-      //Get the stage in which should be implemented the second part of the full barrel shifter.
+      //"injectionStage" will get the stage in which should be implemented the second part of the full barrel shifter.
       //It can be in the execute stage or in the memory stage
       //The dataflow abstraction will manage the required pipelining
       //****************************************************************************************